 What format are K-Type fonts?

-Fonts are supplied in the two OpenType file formats – most people will choose the familiar .ttf TrueType flavoured file, but there’s also the .otf PostScript flavoured OpenType.
+Fonts are supplied in the two OpenType file formats – most people tend to use the familiar .otf file, but there’s also the .ttf TrueType within downloads, though you would be hard pushed to notice any difference.
 K-Type fonts are downloaded as zipped archives, so you might need to unzip or extract the font files before installing.

 How can I get free fonts?

-Many K-Type fonts are supplied Free for Personal Use, for use by an individual, friends and family.
+Many K-Type fonts are supplied ‘free for personal use’, for the benefit of individuals with friends and family.
 Free Fonts can be downloaded from the font page without charge and as long as they are not used for business or publicity purposes, or as webfonts, they don’t require a licence.
-Uniquely, the typeface created for this website, Sinkin Sans, has been made available totally free for all uses.
+The typeface created for this website, Sinkin Sans, and a few other fonts, have been made available totally free for all uses.

 How do I buy Pay Fonts?